The Russians left Chernobyl; Ukraine ready for new attacks

-KYIV, Ukraine (AP) – Russian troops left the heavily contaminated Chernobyl nuclear site early Friday after returning control over Ukrainians, officials said, as the country’s eastern parts prepare for fresh attacks and Russians engulfed the port city.
-Another aid mission for Mariupol.
+KYIV, Ukraine – Russian troops left the heavily contaminated Chernobyl nuclear site early Friday after Ukrainians returned control, officials said, as residents in parts of eastern Ukraine prepared for new attacks and provided food and other humanitarian relief.
+Waited for blocked supply.

-Ukraine’s state power company, Energoatom, said that the pullout at chernobyl The shutdown came after soldiers had received “significant doses” of radiation from digging trenches in the woods in the exclusion zone around the plant.
-But there was no independent confirmation of this.
+Ukraine’s state power company, Energotom, said troops in Chernobyl pulled out after receiving “significant doses” of radiation from digging trenches in the forest in the exclusion zone around the closed plant.
+The International Atomic Energy Agency said it could not independently verify the risk claim.

-Controls were exchanged amid rising signs the Kremlin is using as cover to renegotiate talk of de-escalation in Ukraine,…
+The governor of Russia’s Belgorod region accused Ukraine of flying a helicopter gunship across the border, in what would be the first attack of its kind.

 Read Full News